EXCLUSIVE-Oil tankers turn away from Venezuela as more sanctions loom

 A second Malta-flagged tanker expected in Venezuela, the Novo, made a U-turn this week in the Caribbean Sea.
 The vessel was scheduled to transport 1 million barrels of Hamaca crude in June to Singapore, the Eikon and PDVSA data showed.

-The contract for chartering the Novo was also suspended in recent days, according to two PDVSA sources.
-The tanker is operated by Dynacom Tankers Management Ltd, which also operates the Chios I, sanctioned last week by the U.S. Treasury.
+A loading window assigned for the Novo was canceled on June 6 after the chartering contract was suspended, according to the PDVSA schedules.
+The tanker is operated by Dynacom Tankers Management Ltd, which also manages the Chios I, sanctioned last week by the U.S. Treasury.

 PDVSA and Venezuela's oil ministry did not reply to requests for comment for this story.
-Thenamaris Ships Management and Dynacom Tankers did not immediately reply to requests for comment.
-As the word spread on the possibility of more Venezuela-related shipping sanctions to come, at least three more very large crude carriers (VLCCs) - Boston, Commodore and Respect - exited Venezuelan waters over the weekend to anchor at the Eastern Caribbean, the Refinitiv Eikon data showed.
+Thenamaris Ships Management, Dynacom Tankers and the U.S. State Department did not immediately reply to requests for comment.
+As the word spread on the possibility of more Venezuela-related shipping sanctions to come, at least three more very large crude carriers (VLCCs) - Boston, Commodore and Respect - exited Venezuelan waters over the weekend to anchor at the Eastern Caribbean, the Eikon data showed.

-The operators have been waiting for clarification from PDVSA customers, brokers, vessel owners and charterers on whether they can go ahead with exports amid increased risk of sanctions, the sources said.
+The operators have been waiting for clarification from PDVSA customers, brokers, vessel owners and charterers on whether they can go ahead with exports amid increased risk of sanctions, sources at the company said.

-In late May, PDVSA added an advisory seen by Reuters to its export program saying that another tanker scheduled to transport Venezuelan crude that month to Asia had "refused loading due to sanctions."
+In late May, PDVSA added an advisory seen by Reuters to its export program saying that another tanker scheduled to transport Venezuelan oil to Asia had "refused loading due to sanctions."

 (Reporting by Marianna Parraga in Mexico City and Chayut Setboonsarng in Bangkok Editing by Simon Webb and David Gregorio)